History of ExxonMobil: Merger (1998–2000)

-Post-merger (2000-2021)
+Lee Raymond era (2001–2005)

 In the late 1990s and early 2000s, ExxonMobil has received a lot of criticism along with BP, China National Petroleum Corporation, Shell, and Lukoil, for increasing oil production facilities in the Rumaila oil field and West Qurna Field following the Iraqi government's lack of power and instability resulting from the Iraq War.
 ExxonMobil alone produces 2,325,000 bpd or $967,432,500 per year of gross revenue in Iraq to maintain low prices.
 This practice is considered to be beneficial to the big oil consumer countries and allows Exxon to produce higher profit crude oil products such as plastic, fertilizer, medication, lubricant, and clothing.

 In 2002, the company sold its stake in the Cerrejón coal mine in Colombia, and copper-mining business in Chile.
 At the same time, it renewed its interest in oil shale by developing the ExxonMobil Electrofrac in-situ extraction process.
 In 2014, the Bureau of Land Management approved their research and development project in Rio Blanco County, Colorado.
 However, in November 2015 the company relinquished its federal research, development and demonstration lease.
 In 2009, ExxonMobil phased-out coal mining by selling its last operational coal mine in the United States.